Sensitivity Approximation by the Peano-Baker Series: Error Analysis of the Approximations of

 The assumptions are stated not with the aim of full generality, but rather to provide enough regularity for the overall results to not get obscured by technical details.
 It is clear that the assumptions can be made both more explicit and less restrictive if aimed at specific examples.
-As an example, the assumptions of Lemma \ref{lemma:errI1} are satisfied if, for example, $f\in\calC^3(\bR^{n_x},\bR^{n_p},\bR^{n_u})$ and $u\in\calC^2([0,T])$.
-Similarly, if there is no time-dependent control in the ODE \eqref{eq:ODE}, more explicit error estimates can be obtained.
+As an example, the assumptions of Lemma~\ref{lemma:errI1} are satisfied if, for example, $f\in\calC^3(\bR,\bR^{n_x},\bR^{n_p})$.
+Similarly, if the vector field $f$ in the ODE \eqref{eq:ODE} is not time-dependent, more explicit error estimates can be obtained.
 We leave such refinements of the results for future work considering more specific formulations of the underlying IVP \eqref{eq:ODE}.